buglabs/bugswarm-js/nodejs/README.md

 # BUGswarm NodeJS library

-This library has two main modules: participation and configuration.
-Use the the configuration module to set up your swarms, resources as well as to manage invitations and API keys.
-Use the participation module to send and receive messages and binary data.
+This library has two main packages: participation and configuration.
+Use the the configuration package to set up your swarms, resources as well as to manage invitations and API keys.
+Use the participation package to send and receive messages and binary data.

-This library is an implementation of
+These packages are an implementation of
 [BUGswarm API](http://developer.bugswarm.net/).

 ### Features